Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 Next, place one of the plastic eggs in the center and wrap the sheet of roving around it, tucking in the corners as much as you can.

-Then you want to take a second strip of roving and wrap it around the egg in the opposite direction of the first layer.
-Just make sure the entire egg is completely covered.
-Tuck in any big lumps as those are harder to felt than thin areas.
+Then you want to take a second strip of roving and wrap it around the egg, but place it in the opposite direction of the first layer.

-At this point you can add decorations such as yarn or wool locks, if desired.
-Wet the yarn and/or decorations.
+At this point you can also add decorations such as yarn or wool locks, if desired.
+Go ahead and wet the yarn and/or decorations.

-Work the fiber with your hands for a couple of minutes, just to begin the felting process.
+Work the wet fiber with your hands for a few minutes, just to begin the felting process.

 Marbled Felt Easter Egg with Natural White Wool Roving and Black Fiber Veining